dragonheim/chronoclash/docs/product-requirements.md

     *   **FR-3.2.3.4:** The system must support buff and debuff spells that modify secondary attributes.
 *   **FR-3.2.4: Character State:**
     *   **FR-3.2.4.1:** A character flag system must be implemented to track states (e.g., Is Dead, Is In Combat, Is Stunned).
+*   **FR-3.2.5: Faction Reputation:**
+    *   **FR-3.2.5.1:** A reputation system must be implemented to track player standing with the various in-game factions.
+    *   **FR-3.2.5.2:** Quest completion and specific actions must be able to grant positive reputation with one faction while granting negative reputation with rival factions.

 ### 3.3.
 World & Environment